Spectrum Cellular Management

 Safety signage marking restricted access areas near antennas on cellular property

-At SCM Advisors, protection and accountability are at the core of what we do.
-Carriers often rush upgrades and classify powerful 5G antennas as “minor changes,” leaving property owners exposed to hidden risks and compliance failures.
-We believe landlords deserve transparency, accountability, and expert oversight that puts their interests first.
+At SCM Advisors, protection and clarity are at the core of what we do.
+5G upgrades are often categorized as “minor changes,” yet they can involve significant equipment and compliance considerations.
+Without independent oversight, property owners may face challenges related to safety standards, permitting, or lease compliance.
+We believe landlords deserve transparency, expert guidance, and support that prioritizes their interests.

 Our team brings decades of telecom knowledge to every evaluation, lease review, and compliance audit.
-We identify unauthorized equipment, test RF exposure, and uncover the true market value of rooftop and ground leases.
-With 6G on the horizon, our mission remains clear: keep properties safe, protect communities, and secure the long-term value that landlords are entitled to.
-From local churches to national REITs, we deliver independent expertise, safeguard rights, and hold carriers fully accountable.
+We assess site conditions, test RF exposure, and evaluate equipment installations to help owners understand both compliance status and market potential.
+With 6G on the horizon, our mission remains clear: help properties stay safe, support community standards, and protect long-term lease value.
+From local churches to national REITs, we deliver independent expertise and landlord-focused insight.

-If you have a rooftop or ground lease, now is the time to make sure it reflects the true value of your property.
-SCM Advisors help property owners identify hidden revenue, enforce safety compliance, and secure long-term income through stronger agreements.
-Reach out to our team today and see how much your site could really be worth.
+If you have a rooftop or ground lease, now is the time to confirm it reflects the true value of your property.
+SCM Advisors helps property owners identify potential revenue opportunities, verify safety compliance, and pursue agreements that support long-term income.
+Contact our team today to learn how we can support your property goals.

 Request a Review

-AT&T publicly launched a seven minute RF safety training video for rooftop workers and visitors.
-This program goes far beyond what federal regulations require.
-Placards with QR codes are now installed at 5G sites across the country, directing anyone who might be exposed to this training.
-If there were no risk of unsafe RF exposure, why would AT&T build an entire national program to cover themselves?
-The reality is that the risks are significant, and the company wants legal protection when lawsuits inevitably come.
+AT&T publicly launched a seven-minute RF safety training video for rooftop workers and visitors.
+This program goes beyond what federal regulations currently require.
+Placards with QR codes are now installed at 5G sites across the country, directing anyone who might be exposed to review safety information.
+The existence of such programs highlights that RF safety is a meaningful issue for both carriers and property owners.

 Site Safety Concerns: EME Meter

-Many landlords don’t realize the risks that come with rooftop and ground installations when proper oversight isn’t in place.
-We show how safety is measured on-site and why it matters to property owners.
-When carriers expand equipment without clear communication, it can create compliance issues that directly impact your liability and long-term property value.
-Watch to see why every property owner should be paying attention.
+Many landlords are unaware of the risks linked to rooftop and ground installations without proper oversight.
+This video shows how RF safety is measured on-site and why it matters for property owners.
+Equipment expansions without clear communication can create compliance issues that affect liability and long-term value.

-For landlords, safety oversight is part of responsible ownership.
-Protecting tenants, workers, and visitors requires more than just signage, it requires independent RF testing, documented FCC compliance, and secure access protocols.
-Section 6409 makes it easy for carriers to push upgrades as “minor modifications,” but many of these qualify as major changes that impact both safety and revenue.
-Without enforcement, landlords risk hidden liability and lost income.
+For landlords, safety oversight is an essential part of responsible ownership.
+Protecting tenants, workers, and visitors involves more than signage, it requires independent RF testing, documented FCC compliance, and secure access protocols.
+Section 6409 allows some upgrades to be categorized as “minor modifications,” but many have broader implications for safety, compliance, and lease terms.
+Without proper review, these changes may increase liability and reduce revenue.

-With 5G still expanding and 6G on the horizon, every upgrade should be treated as an opportunity to reinforce compliance and strengthen your legal position.
-Proper classification, independent audits, and enforceable lease terms not only safeguard the people on your property, they also protect long-term lease value and portfolio stability.
+With 5G still expanding and 6G on the horizon, each upgrade is an opportunity to confirm compliance and reinforce lease protections.
+Independent audits, accurate classification, and well-structured lease terms help safeguard both people on-site and the long-term value of property portfolios.

-Reporting a concern is the first step.
-By identifying compliance issues early, landlords can reduce liability, preserve authority, and prevent small problems from escalating into costly disputes.
-We provide the expertise and support to turn concerns into clear solutions that protect property rights, public safety, and long-term wireless revenue.
+Reporting potential concerns is the first step.
+By identifying compliance issues early, landlords can reduce risk, preserve authority, and prevent smaller issues from escalating.
+SCM Advisors provides expertise and support to translate concerns into practical solutions that protect property interests, safety, and long-term wireless value.

 RF safety barricades surrounding rooftop antennas for worker protection